 Our attorneys have represented people in one car accidents, rear-end collisions, drunk driving accidents, reckless driving accidents, ride-share accidents, multiple car highway collisions, and many others.
 Let us be your guide in this difficult and trying process, and refer you to the medical care you need.
 There is so much to think about and do when an automobile accident happens, so let us handle the insurance companies while you focus on getting back on your feet.
 Injuries can be quite devastating in an automobile accident including but not limited to whiplash, soft tissue injuries, broken bones, concussions, spinal cord injuries, scarring, and paralysis, or even death.

 Tippens & Zurosky has represented people involved in auto accidents all over North Carolina and South Carolina.
-We will deal with the insurance companies while you get your life back to normal.
+While car accident laws in North Carolina are different than car accident laws in South Carolina we will deal with the insurance companies while you get your life back to normal.
 We can help you recover just compensation for your medical bills, pain and suffering, time out of work, future medical treatment, and scarring and disfigurement.

 What Things to Avoid After A Charlotte Automobile Accident

 Life is complicated enough without getting into a car accident on your way home from work, or on the way to pick up the kids from school.
 You have a million things on your mind, and on your to-do list, and then a negligent driver crashes into you changing your plans in an instant.
 You are now officially having a bad day, but what should you do to not have it become even worse?

 - Don’t Talk Excessively at the Accident Scene